 Elizabeth Hammond Elizabeth Hammond

-North Smithfield Town Council Meeting - March 2, 2026
+North Smithfield Town Council - March 2, 2026

 "The Council moved into New Business with a presentation from Pam Aveyard of the RI Emergency Management Agency regarding updates to Mowry Tower.
 Following this, the Council deliberated on the approval of the North Smithfield Fire & Rescue contract, effective July 1, 2025, through June 30, 2028.
 Lt.
 Greg Landry also presented a request for the purchase of a LaserTech Crash Scene Mapping System, aimed at improving the efficiency and accuracy of the North Smithfield Police Department’s accident investigations."